yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 The dataset used in this tutorial is an `AnnData` object containing a subset of single-cell RNA-seq data, specifically including non-classical monocytes (NCMs) and plasmacytoid dendritic cells (pDCs) from bone marrow and peripheral blood samples.
 This subset was selected to illustrate differential gene expression between two immune cell types across two biologically distinct tissues.
 A portion of the data corresponding to bone marrow was derived from a published study {% cite rettkowski2025modulation %}.

 In this tutorial, we will focus on these two cell populations and explore how their expression profiles differ between bone marrow and blood using pseudobulk analysis.
+The dataset includes three bone marrow samples and seven blood samples.

 Pseudobulk analysis is an advanced approach in single-cell data analysis.
 It involves aggregating single-cell expression data by group (e.g., by cell type and condition) to perform bulk-style analyses while preserving single-cell resolution through metadata.